LukeShu/leaguer/docs/DesignDocument.md

 ### CONTROLLERS

-HomepageController
+ApplicationController (abstract)
+  : The base controller class that all other controllers inherit from.

+MainController
   : This is the main controller.
-It has methods showHomepage() which
+It has the following methods:

-    renders the homepage view.
-It has editSettings() method, that gets the current settings of the entire server, provided that the host is viewing the homepage.
+    - `show_homepage()` Responds to GET requests by rendering the `main/homepage` view.
+	- `edit_settings()` Responds to GET requests by (if the user is authenticated and is a host) rendereing the `main/edit` view that presents the user with a form to edit the server settings.
+      If the user is not authenticated, it renders the `common/permission_denied` view.
+This involves interacting with
+      the `User` model to determine whether the user is authorized to see this.
+	- `update_settings()` Responds to POST requests by updating the server configuration with the POSTed settings.
+It then either renders the `common/permission_denied` view, or the `main/edit` view with the updated settings.
+This involves interacting with the `User` model to determine whether the user is authorized to do this.

 LoginController
   : This has doLogin() and doLogout().
 Both have access to the HTTP